IriLrnr/EvIBM/DETAILED.md

 	}
 }
 ```
 With 99% chance, the baby will be in the exact same spot as the focal parent.
 But it can move with 1% chance.
-If it moves, the principle is the same as in "Verify_Distance", we have to check if the new position is inside the lattice.
+If it moves, it sorts a radius `r` and an angle `theta`, so the whole area of the circle around the focal is covered.

+note: I don't know if sorting `theta` like this is the best option, if all the distribuitions are equally possible.

 After reproduction, we have two populations, the progenitors and the offspring.